 Spotting ghost crabs isn't nearly as spooky as you might think, and the Ghost Crab Quest is a fun activity that the whole family will enjoy.
 Led by experienced guides, the tours give visitors the chance to spot and photograph the ghost crabs that inhabit the local beaches.
 The quests take place at the Sea Ranch Resort every Sunday evening during the summer, and the entire trip lasts approximately 1.5 hours.
 Each tour has space for up to 20 participants of all ages, and all equipment is included in the price of the tour.

 The Outer Banks have a rich maritime history, and many of their stories are told in the Graveyard of the Atlantic Museum.
 The museum's exhibits focus on topics like the area's shipwrecks, pirates, explorers, and involvement in the American Civil War; highlights include a German Enigma machine rescued from a sunken submarine during World War II and an exhibit on General Billy Mitchell.
 Special events and programs are held on a regular basis, including a daily scavenger hunt suitable for visitors of all ages.
-Admission is by donation, and the museum is open every weekday.
+Admission is by donation.

 Encompassing 426 acres in Nags Head, Jockey's Ridge State Park boasts the highest natural sand dune system in eastern America.
 In addition to admiring the impressive dunes, visitors can fly kites, go birdwatching, watch the sunset over the sound, and stroll along the nature trails that crisscross the park.
 Overnight camping is not permitted in the park, but visitors are welcome to relax at one of the park's beautiful and well-maintained picnic areas during the day.
 The park is open every day except Christmas Day, and there is no admission fee.